Archive

 Underneath the cortex is a large area of the brain that looks white.
 This area is comprised of the axons of the neurons of the cortex and subcortical structures.
 These axons are the pathways between neurons – like superhighways connecting cities.
 The axons look white because the majority are covered with a fatty tissue called myelin.
 Myelin helps axons work more efficiently and transmit more quickly.
 The white matter of the brain is as important for normal brain functioning as the gray (neurons) matter is.

 The brain is energy-hungry.
 It cannot store energy so it needs a constant supply of nutrients from blood.
-However, blood itself is toxic to neurons so the brain has to protect itself from the blood through what is called the blood-brain barrier.
+However, blood can be toxic* to neurons so the brain has to protect itself from the blood and other toxic materials through what is called the blood-brain barrier.
 This barrier keeps blood cells out of the brain but allows molecules of nutrients (e.g., glucose) to pass into or feed the cells.
 The entire surface of the brain is covered with blood vessels, with many smaller vessels penetrating deep into the brain to feed the subcortical structures.
 Deoxygenated blood must be removed from the brain.
 Veins take the blood out of the brain and drain into venous sinuses, which are part of the dura matter.

 The brain works as a whole to help us sense, perceive, interact with, and understand our world around us.
 It is beautiful in its form and function.